HKMH223/pd2mm/README.md

 # pd2mm
 A command-line Payday 2 mod manager.

-This is tool will require trial and error to get the effect you want.
+This is a tool that will require trial and error to get the effect you want.
 If you do not feel comfortable using this, please use [Myth Mod Manager](https://github.com/Wolfmyths/Myth-Mod-Manager)

 > [!Warning]
 > #### Usage: [USAGE.md](./USAGE.md)